WeatherToday's Forecast

 Scattered showers and storms fire up heading into the evening.
 The high humidity could lead to heavy downpours so flash flooding will be a concern with some of the stronger storms.
 The entire area remains under a flood watch.

-Rain chances decrease heading into this weekend.
+Rain chances decrease just in time for the weekend.
 The humidity lingers through Saturday but we get a brief break from the sticky conditions early next week.
-As we redirect our attention from the rain chances this week, all eyes will be on Tropical Storm Erin next week.
+As we redirect our attention from this week's rain chances, all eyes will be on Tropical Storm Erin next week.

 Tropical Storm Erin Update